isomerpages/sportsg-corp/_anti-doping-singapore/Substances/Therapeutic Use Exemption.md

 	* No, only prohibited In-Competition.
 Proceed to Step 7.
 * STEP 6: WHEN TO SUBMIT THE TUE APPLICATION FORM?
 	* If Substance or Method is Prohibited Both In- and Out-of-Competition, submit TUE application as soon as the medical condition is diagnosed.
+* STEP 7: WHEN TO SUBMIT THE TUE APPLICATION FORM?
+	* If Substance or Method is Prohibited only In-Competition, submit TUE application at least 30 days prior to participating in an event.

 **CRITERIA FOR GRANTING A TUE**